MarcoSpoerl/simply-pace/README.md

 # Simply Pace

+## !!!
+Discontinued Product !!!

+Simply Pace is no longer maintained.
+Feel free to use the source code.
+But I won't add new features or fix bugs.

+## Description

 Calculate your pace.
 No more.
 No less.

 Simply Pace is a very simple pace calculator app for Android.
 It concentrates on distance, time, and pace.
 Without any additional clutter.